AdityaLab/NeurABM/README.md

 ## Citation

-If you find this repo useful, please cite our paper.
+If you use any part of the code or find the repo useful, please cite our paper.

 ```
 @article{cui2025identifying,